caracalcss/CSS/README.md

 # Calculator Interface using Grid View Layout

-The challenge utilizes the CSS Grid Layout to build a calculator interface.
+The project utilizes the CSS Grid Layout to build a calculator interface.